 Because love is forever

-Engagement rings can be the classic solitaire or any other unique ring with beautiful stones.
-The groom can design the jewel, or it can be a family heirloom.
+An engagement ring can be the classic solitaire or any other unique ring with beautiful stones.
+The groom can design the jewel, like for example, the one Anthony Armstrong-Jones created for Princess Margaret back in the ’60s; a big Ruby surrounded by diamonds made to look like a rosebud.
+The engagement ring can also be a family heirloom.

-Prince Harry preferred to design himself his fiancé’s ring using a diamond from Botswana, where they went on a camping trip together, and two smaller stones belonging to the late Princess Diana.
+His brother, Prince Harry, preferred to design himself the ring for his fiancée.
+He chose an ethically sourced diamond from Botswana, where they went on a camping trip together and fell in love, and two smaller stones belonging to the late Princess Diana.
 The result is a very personal and beautiful ring, full of meaning and memories, even though its value is estimated to be half of Eugenie’s engagement jewel.

-No matter what the size, design or value, an engagement ring is always a beautiful thing that makes us dream, as it symbolises love, commitment and the promise of two lives that will be united forever.
+No matter what size, design or value, an engagement ring is always a beautiful piece of jewellery that makes us dream, as it symbolises love, commitment and the promise of two lives that will be united forever.